CeON/danebadawczeuw-extension/README.md

 # danebadawczeuw-extension
-Social Data Repository extensions that can plugged into dataverse instance
+danebadawczeuw extensions that can plugged into dataverse instance

 ## danebadawczeuw theme